system-er/Godot3DInterpreter/README.md

     example get item:
 ```
     MAKE "B "[ONE TWO THREE]
-    "A = ITEM 0 :B ;gets the first item of list "B in this case variable "A is set to ONE
+    MAKE "A = ITEM 0 :B ;gets the first item of list "B in this case variable "A is set to ONE
 ```
 SETITEM - set an item of a list
     example set item:
 ```
     MAKE "B "[ONE TWO THREE]
-    "B = SETITEM 1 "TEST
+    MAKE "B = SETITEM 1 "TEST
     PRINT :B ; prints ONE TEST THREE
 ```
 COUNT - get length of words in a list, example "X = COUNT :A